-Jock MacDonald’s “The Black Tusk, Garibaldi Park, B.C” is a powerful iconic painting of an iconic B.C. landform.
-MacDonald was associated with Canada’s Group of Seven artists.
-He created linear landscapes using simplified, stylized forms to express the spirit of the scene.
+Jock MacDonald’s “The Black Tusk, Garibaldi Park, B.C.” is a powerful, iconic painting of an iconic B.C. landform.
+MacDonald, associated with Canada’s Group of Seven artists, created linear landscapes using simplified, stylized forms to express the spirit of the scene.

-The Black Tusk has significant meaning for our family.
-It is prominent volcanic peak near Whistler, British Columbia, known for its distinctive black, tusk-like shape.
+The Black Tusk holds significant meaning for our family; it is a prominent volcanic peak near Whistler, British Columbia, known for its distinctive black, tusk-like shape.
 We have hiked to the Tusk many times, and especially enjoy the stunning Garibaldi Lake nearby.

-This painting captures the awe and monumentality of Black Tusk.
+This painting aims to convey the awe and monumentality of The Black Tusk.
 I hope the viewer feels the overwhelming power of nature that I do when I’m immersed in such spectacular landscapes.

 This artwork is available at Stockhome Design in Vancouver.
 Please visit to view in person!